Pandoa/4dsPro/README.md

 The plugin can be downloaded from the [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/en-US/product/003c2267b99c461d833b3664ee5552ee).

 ## How it works
-The plugin uses the Google Mobile Ads SDK of the target platform internally to display native ads.
+The plugin uses the Google Mobile Ads SDK (AdMob) of the target platform internally to display native ads.
 A simple yet complete API is available for both Blueprints and C++ to seemlessly implement ads with Unreal Engine without bothering about platform-specific details.
 All functionalities are available without limitation for Blueprints and / or C++.